Jonmichael Hands, Sr. Director, Product Planning, Fadu

 Compute SSD Trends

 The trend towards more cores per CPU, driven by the desire to lower TCO per core, is leading to server consolidation and higher VM densities per SSD.
 FDP is essential for managing these increasingly complex environments, preventing performance bottlenecks and ensuring a balanced user experience.
-With more workloads running on a single SSD, the ‘noisy neighbor’ problem arises where one workload’s ‘bursty’ performance can impact the quality of service on another VM.
-FDP can go a long way in alleviating this issue because FDP separates the written data into different segments of flash, that are known as RUHs (reclaim unit handles).
+With more workloads running on a single SSD, the ‘noisy neighbor’ problem starts happening where one workload’s bursty performance can impact the quality of service on another VM.
+FDP can help alleviate this because FDP separates the written data into different segments of flash, which are known as RUHs (reclaim unit handles).

 FDP Use Cases